laffan/psd-to-phaser/generator/README.md

 ### Sprite Types

 #### animation
  Converts the layers in the group in to an animation spritesheet.
 No cropping occours so the elments of the animation are correctly placed relative to one another.
 The layers must all have integers for names (ie. 001, 002, 003).
 Child layer files are not saved and child attributes lost.
+This is how you'd name an animation:

 `S | groupName | animation |`